sarfraznawaz2005/servermonitor/readme.md

 ## Web Interface

 The package provides built-in web interface.
 You can customize the route of web interface in config file `'route' => 'servermonitor'`.
+Once done, you can visit Web Interface at url `http://yourapp.com/servermonitor`.
+Replace `servermonitor` with route you used.

 ![Screen 1](https://github.com/sarfraznawaz2005/servermonitor/blob/master/screen1.gif?raw=true)

 ![Screen 2](https://github.com/sarfraznawaz2005/servermonitor/blob/master/screen2.gif?raw=true)

+**Disabling Web Interface**

 If you would like to disable Web Interface, you can set `web_interface_enabled` to `false` and now hitting web interface route would result in 404.

+**Getting Checks Programmatically**

 If you still would like to show status of various checks in your view in your own way, you can get status of all checks programmatically like so: